singnet/dev-portal/docs/ai-consumers/paypal.md

     The application will then deposit the equivalent AGI tokens in to channel.
 4. Now you can make a call now - The Dapp components hide all the complexity on making these calls.

-### Depositing tokens from Metamask to the Singularity Escrow Wallet.

-Steps
-1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
-So you can pay for service
-2. On the Home page click on Account link
-3. Confirm you have sufficient balance in your Metamask Wallet
-4. In your Account details, check the Total Balance, This is the number AGI token you have in Metamask wallet
-5. In the Manage your Escrow account section, Enter the amount of money you want to deposit to the Escrow wallet
-6. Click Deposit.
-A Metamask Window should pop-up.
-If it Metamask Window does not pop-up, click on the Metamask icon on the top of your browser.
-7. Check the transaction and click confirm.
-8. Wait for the transactions to be mined.
-9. This is two step transactions; you will need to confirm both steps.(Gas fee and Total)
-10. Wait for the transactions to be mined again
-11. Confirmation message show that the token has been deposited to the Escrow wallet
-12. You might need to refresh if your token still appears as authorized.

-### To  call a service

-1. View a list of service from the home page.
-2. Filter the list by using the search text box.
-3. Look for  image recognition service
-4. Click on **Details**.
-    An overview dialog box displays on the right.
-On the top you can view a brief description of the service.
-5. The below section shows the amount that will be deposited in the payment channel and the blocknumber when the block will expire
-6. Click on the **Start job**
-    This will ask for a signature on the Metamask, since you will be opening a Payment channel
-8. Click Sign, followed by reserved funds.
-    You must edit the Amount and Expiration before confirming this step.
-And wait for it to be mined.
-9. Now you have the access to the invoke section of the service The interface will change according to the input need for each service.
-11. Choose a Method to identify the service -  An Image
-12. After setting-up all that you need,  click the **Invoke**.
-13. Sign the Metamask transaction to send the service to the Blockchain
-14. Wait for the response
-15. You can up vote or down vote hope on the decentralized market curation

-Not only have bought service, you have also opened a Payment channel with it and continue to use until it expires.

-### claim back the reserved fund
-1. Go the **Account** page
-    If there is any expired channel it displays under the **Expired Channel Details** section
-3. Select the channel you want to claim
-4. Click **Claim Channel**
-5. Confirm this transaction on Metamask
-6. Wait for it to mined
-    Displays the message confirming that funds have been successfully claimed.
-Once you do this, the payment channel you claimed is unlisted.

-### Withdraw tokens from Escrow wallet to Metamask
-1. Go to the **Account** page
-2. In the**Manage your Escrow account** section, select  **Withdraw**
-3. Confirm that you have sufficient funds in the Escrow wallet.
-4. Enter the money you want to withdraw and click **Withdraw**
-5. Confirm this transaction on the Metamask
-6. Wait for it to be mined
-    A message displays that the withdraw has been successful
-8. Refresh the page to see the balance is updated.
-    You will be able to see the token back in to your Metamask wallet.